AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 6. Configure basic traffic policy to allow traffic
 -----------------------------------------------------------

-In this step we will need to configure a basic traffic security policy that allows traffic to pass through the firewall.
-Give that aviatrix gateways will only forward internal traffic to LAN port of the Firewall, we can simply base our policy on packets that are being recieved on the LAN interface.
+In this step, we will configure a basic traffic security policy that allows traffic to pass through the firewall.
+Given that aviatrix gateways will only forward traffic from TGW to LAN port of the Firewall, we can simply set our policy condition to match any packet that is going in/out of LAN interface.

- Go to Policy & Objects -> IPv4 Policy -> Create New / Edit.
+ Go to Policy & Objects -> IPv4 Policy -> Create New / Edit

  In the Edit Policy dialoge, you need to enter the following:

 - Name: Configure any name for this policy
 - Incoming Interface: LAN